Management Consultancy Redefined

 The final problem with the definition is that it makes no mention of the fact that management consultants are remunerated for their work, often handsomely.
 This brings us neatly on to the curse of the day rate.
 Let’s not beat about the bush here: partners in management consulting firms are targeted firstly to get their teams fully utilised.
 Secondly to improve leverage within their team in order to maintain acceptable levels of profitability. usually by resourcing the work as cheaply as possible.
 As a result, clients rarely see the partner who presented so eloquently to them when they pitched for the work.
 Instead, they are presented with an army of junior and mid-ranking consultants.
 Most of which have no incentive to do the work quickly.
 In the main because the firm is being paid on a day rate basis for their services.

 At gunnercookeConsulting, we are redefining the way that management consultancy services are delivered in three very specific ways:

-1. Our consultants don’t just advise and recommend; they also work with their clients to ensure that their recommendations are implemented, both through effective programme management and through hands-on delivery of specialist tasks.
+1. Our consultants don’t just advise and recommend.
+They also work with their clients to ensure that their recommendations are implemented.
+Through effective programme management and through hands-on delivery of specialist tasks.

 3. We have abandoned the day rate in favour of price certainty and value billing.
 So, we have the flexibility in our model to offer fixed prices, gain share arrangements and fee for equity swaps.
-This means that all of our consultants have a degree of ‘skin in the game’ and are appropriately incentivised to deliver successful outcomes for their clients as genuine business partners.
+This means that all of our consultants have a degree of ‘skin in the game’.
+This makes them appropriately incentivised to deliver successful outcomes for their clients as genuine business partners.

-We believe that this is management consulting redefined and we’d suggest the following gunnercookeConsulting definition, ”management consulting is the practice of senior industry experts partnering with organisations to help them improve their performance, operating through the analysis of existing organizational problems, the development of plans for improvement and the successful implementation of those plans.”
+We believe that this is management consulting redefined.
+We suggest the following gunnercookeConsulting definition, ”management consulting is the practice of senior industry experts partnering with organisations to help them improve their performance, operating through the analysis of existing organizational problems, the development of plans for improvement and the successful implementation of those plans.”